aedera/deepredmt/README.md

 In land plants, the editosome is a highly sophisticated molecular machine able to convert post-transcriptionally cytidines into uridines (C-to-U) at highly specific RNA positions called editing sites.
-This RNA editing is governed by _cis_ elements, which still remain recalcitrant to characterization.
+This RNA editing seems to be partially governed by _cis_ elements, which still remain recalcitrant to characterization.

 Deepred-Mt is a novel neural network able to predict C-to-U editing sites in